-For a complete listing of the Subject Headings employed in the UWO libraries, see Library of Congress Subject Headings (5 large red volumes) located near the Reference Desk
+For a complete listing of the Subject Headings employed in the Western Libraries Shared Library Catalogue, see Library of Congress Subject Headings (5 large red volumes) located near the Reference Desk.

 4. Ensembles using the violin

 For information on this topic, consult the handouts String ensembles and Piano ensembles.